wp-plugins/form-to-post/readme.txt

 Whereas post_author requires an user id number, you can alternatively use post_author_name takes the login name.
 (Same idea as post_category_name an an alternative to post_category).

+* post_author_default

+A weaker form of post_author_name, takes a login name.
+When not using post_author_name or post_author_default, then an author will only be set on the post if a person is logged in.
+In that case his login is used.
+If you use post_author_name then that ignores the user's login and sets the author to the post_author_name value.
+If you use post_author_default instead, then it will use the user's login id if he is logged in, but if he is not logged in it will set the author to the value of post_author_default.

 <strong>Not using CF7 nor FSCF</strong>